wp-plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 4.7.1.1 =
+* Fix compatibility issues caused by WordPress 4.3 changes
+* Fix a PHP notice about invalid foreach value
+* Fix bug that removed backslashs "\" from popup contents upon saving
+* Remove debug output when saving a PopUp

 = 4.7.1.0 =
 * Fix incompatibility with ACF Pro plugin
 * Fix issue that made rules inaccessible (not clickable in editor)